Bunny Gibson: Acting

-As a single mother, Gibson was an award-winning sculptor and did commercials in New York, including five national spots for Minute Rice.
+Gibson was an award-winning sculptor and did commercials in New York, including five national spots for Minute Rice.
 She also did commercials for Charmin, Panasonic, Acme Markets and McDonald's.

 She moved to Los Angeles in 1983 to pursue her acting career.
 As Kathleen Klein, she eventually landed a role as Megan on ABC-TV's General Hospital.
 In the early 1990s, she appeared in two episodes of the Showtime series, Compromising Situations, and played a hard, cigar-smoking saloon operator in the film Rollerblade Warriors.
 She has also appeared in the movie No Ordinary Love (1997).
 "Dancing is our drug of Choice" Program receiving a Proclamation from the City of Philadelphia declaring "Dancing is our drug of Choice" day.
 The program continues today under her "Devoted to Youth" foundation where Bunny acts as the Vice President giving "Dance Contests" throughout Los Angeles for underprivileged children.

 In 2010, Gibson was the lead dancer in the conga line scene of The Back-up Plan starring Jennifer Lopez.
 Other recent films in which she's had roles include Scout's Honor with Fred Willard, The Rainbow Tribe, I'm Going to Kill Leonard Riley, Creepshow 3, Karla, Betrothed, American Beach House, Shangri-La Suite and Allison's Choice.

-Gibson's TV appearances include roles on Glee, Two and a Half Men, How I Met Your Mother, The Haunted Hathaways and The Protector.
+Gibson's TV appearances include roles on Glee, Two and a Half Men, How I Met Your Mother, The Haunted Hathaways, and The Protector.
 Inside America's Totally Unsolved Lifestyles and America's Most Wanted (fugitive James Knoll turned himself in after he saw the show that night).
 She has also appeared on many news and talk shows including Good Morning America, Extra, Geraldo Rivera, Suzanne Somers, Morton Downey Jr., Crook & Chase and Joe Franklin.
 A leopard skin jacket that Gibson popularized on American Bandstand in 1959, was worn in the January 8, 2004, episode of the American Dreams television program by actress Vanesa Lengles.
 Gibson plans to donate the jacket to the State Museum of Pennsylvania.